openmeteo/enhydris/doc/general/install.rst

 .. data:: ENHYDRIS_STATIONS_PER_PAGE

-   Number of stations per page for the paginatin of the station list.
+   Number of stations per page for the pagination of the station list.
    The default is 100.